Skip to content

 Political Psychology Quarterly, 2022

 Survey experiments showed voters rate veteran candidates as significantly more trustworthy, competent, and patriotic than identical non-veteran candidates.
-The research conclusively demonstrates why veterans win elections.

 “Military service functions as a credential that voters use to infer candidate quality, particularly in an era of declining trust in political institutions.
-Veterans enter campaigns with built-in credibility advantages that are extremely difficult for opponents to overcome.”
+Veterans enter campaigns with built-in advantages that are difficult for opponents to overcome.”

 — Dr. Sarah Chen, Stanford Political Science